AndreaB2000/ASW-project/docs/report.md

 - Timer during a match
 - Replay a match
 - Improve disconnection handling, right now players are not notified when the opponent disconnects
+- Add a chat system to the match
+- Profile image upload